Elessar617/Crypto_Bot/v6_plan.md

 *   [X] Run all linters (`mypy`, `black`, `flake8`, `bandit`) and address all reported issues.
 *   [X] Ensure all unit tests pass and aim for high test coverage.
 *   [X] Update/create a comprehensive `README.md` for setup, configuration, and execution.
-*   [X] Manually test the bot in a controlled environment if possible (e.g., with very small amounts or against a sandbox if available, though Coinbase Advanced Trade sandbox is limited).
+*   [X] Run `main.py` and validate the bot runs successfully in the live environment, fixing all runtime errors.
+*   [X] Add `pyproject.toml` and install in editable mode to resolve `ModuleNotFoundError` during test collection.

 ## V. Test Suite Refactoring & Stability (Completed)